spitzc32/model_api/README.md

 # model_api
 Model Repo and API for our thesis dissertation

+## Setup (Docker)
+All the commands are already stated under the docker compose file, to setup what we need is the code and our docker app.
+If you already have docker, run the following command:

+`docker-compose build`

+to run the images and create the containers, run:

+`docker-compose up`

 ## Setup and Installation of DB
 First and foremost, setup a database from postgres.
 If you haven't downloaded postgres yet, please install for the local setup.